Early Life, Being Drafted, Medic Training and Overseas Deployment

 Joseph Hochadel served in the 34th Infantry Division, 133rd Infantry Regiment, 3rd Battalion as a combat medic.
 He was born in 1924 in Newark, New Jersey.
 He went through grammar school and got through three years of high school.
 Hochadel left school to support his family.
 His father got him a job helping an auto mechanic.
 Shortly after that he got another job working for a linoleum factory.
 After the factory Hochadel was drafted.
-Hochadel was born on 13 December.
-Two weeks after his birthday he got a notice from the draft board requesting that he report for a physical.
-Hochadel passed the physical no problem.
-Hochadel was indoctrinated and trained for about two weeks before heading off to Camp Pickett, Virginia for basic training.
+Hochadel was born in December and two weeks after his birthday he got a notice from the draft board requesting that he report for a physical.
+Hochadel passed the physical then was indoctrinated and trained for about two weeks before heading off to Camp Pickett, Virginia for basic training.
 They thought Hochadel would be best suited for the medics.
 He took a course which was about eight to 12 weeks long which taught him how to be a combat medic.
 Hochadel did not have any qualifications except for the answers to his test.
-Hochadel’s training was mostly in sterile techniques and bandaging.
+Hochadel's training was mostly in sterile techniques and bandaging.
 They taught him how to check the vital signs and how to apply a tourniquet.
-That took about eight to 12 weeks.
-In the meantime they qualified Hochadel to drive a jeep.
+He was also qualified to drive a jeep.
 Hochadel was then sent to Pennsylvania for a brief stay and then on to a place near Boston.
-They eventually were sent back to Newport, Virginia to go overseas.
-It was April or May of 1944.
-Hochadel was sent overseas on an LST.
+They were eventually sent back to Newport, Virginia to go overseas.
+It was April or May 1944.
+Hochadel was sent overseas on an LST [Annotator's Note: Landing Ship, Tank].
 He went over with the guys that he trained with.
-One fellow was from Hochadel’s hometown.
+One guy was from Hochadel's hometown.
 They landed in Oran, North Africa.
 From there they went through the Straits of Gibraltar to Casablanca.
 From there they were put onto boxcars which took them across Africa.
-By that time the 34th Infantry Division had chased Rommel across the desert.
-They had also accumulated about 10000 German prisoners.
+By that time, the 34th Infantry Division had chased Rommel across the desert.
+They had also accumulated about 10,000 German prisoners.
 All of the other Germans were trying to escape to Italy.
-Hochadel boarded a boat which was in the general vicinity of Kasserine Pass and ended up landing in Naples, Italy in roughly June of 1944.
-The fighting had just stopped in Naples.
-There was an explosion near the harbor and one of Hochadel’s buddies yelled for Hochadel to grab a litter.
+Hochadel boarded a boat which was in the general vicinity of Kasserine Pass and ended up landing in Naples, Italy in roughly June 1944.
+The fighting had just ended in Naples.
+There was an explosion near the harbor and one of Hochadel's buddies yelled for Hochadel to grab a litter.
 They found a Catholic Priest who had his leg blown off by a mine.
 They put him on a litter and they all got out of there safely.
 That was the first gruesome experience Hochadel had.
 It was a scary moment.
 Hochadel had never been in a mine field.
 He did what he was supposed to do and it worked out.
 Right after that his squad leader passed out a piece of paper and he asked people to write down questions about combat.
 Hochadel told them he thought that all of the aid stations should have radios in order to expedite getting wounded men help.
 They all got radios in combat.

 Joseph Hochadel and his squad started down the road and a German tank began to shell them.
 It was traumatic and they got down low on the ground to crawl.
-There were roughly 200 guys nearby but they were all dead.
-Hochadel and the other medics checked everyone’s vitals but they were all dead.
+There were roughly 200 guys nearby.
+Hochadel and the other medics checked everyone's vitals but they were all dead.
 Hochadel saw a tank there and one of the fellows in there was burnt to a crisp.
 Hochadel thought he was hearing the Germans and it was pitch black.
 There was some light because a bush was on fire on the other side of the road.
 They got through the minefield successfully.
 Two days later they went back with their entire aid station.
 The Germans in the pillbox had been taken out and the Americans set up an aid station there.
 When Hochadel got a chance to peek around inside the bunker it amazed him that the apertures were perfectly covering their approaches.
 After that they started towards Cassino.
 They were shelled constantly because the Germans had superior artillery and spotting.
-The Germans used the 88 artillery piece.
+The Germans used the 88 artillery piece [Annotator's Note: 88mm multi-purpose artillery piece].
 The SS troops were tough and they would never give up.
 Hochadel remembers they caught a German SS soldier and he was incredibly adamant and proud.
-The 133rd [Annotators Note: US 133rd Infantry Regiment,34th Infantry Division] did fight its way to the outskirts of Cassino.
+The 133rd [Annotator's Note: US Army's 133rd Infantry Regiment, 34th Infantry Division] fought its way to the outskirts of Cassino.
 From there the fighting was building to building.
 Hochadel picked up one fellow on a litter and put some sulfa powder on his wound.
-The wounded man’s intestines were hanging out.
+The wounded man's intestines were hanging out.
 Hochadel told him that he would be alright but Hochadel knew better.
 The doctors did what they could for him but his chances of survival were zero.
-Hochadel did see them bomb the monastery.
+Hochadel saw the Allies bomb the monastery.
 It was a huge bombardment that ended up flattening the whole are.
 The Germans had tunneled underneath.
 In three weeks time the 34th Infantry Division lost half of their strength.
 Hochadel still has nightmares thinking about it.
 Eventually they were relieved by Indian troops.
 It took five divisions to hold the ground that the 34th had taken.
 The guys from the 34th were used in the second landing at Anzio.
 Near Cassino it was cold and either raining or snowing constantly.
 They almost froze to death.
 Hochadel was fortunate because he was in the aid station but the GIs were out on the line and in the elements.
 The evacuations were tough because they had to be done at night.
 It was an unbelievable mess.
 Hochadel remembers a house they stormed and the Germans were upstairs and the Americans were downstairs.
 It was a nightmare.
 Guys were saying how they could not take it anymore.
 The combination of the weather and the combat was tough on people.
-The Germans were fortified with the excellent positions.
+The Germans were fortified with excellent positions.
 The German artillery was brutal and their tanks were excellent as well.

 Joseph Hochadel landed in the second wave at Anzio and they unpacked their aid station into a jeep.
-They commandeered the first farmhouse that they could find.
-The beachhead was only 10 miles long and the Germans had excellent visibility.
-They found a farmhouse in order to set up the aid station.
-It was U shaped and it had an outhouse in the backyard.
+They commandeered the first farmhouse they could find.
+The beachhead was only ten miles long and the Germans had excellent visibility.
+The farmhouse they set up in was U shaped and it had an outhouse in the backyard.
 The Germans began to shell the outhouse and Hochadel dove for the outhouse.
 The shelling lasted about 30 seconds and Hochadel had a premonition to run away from the outhouse.
 About 25 seconds later the outhouse took a direct hit from the shell.
 It was the grace of God.
 The 34th Infantry Division had more days in combat in Europe than any other division in Europe.
 At Cassino they lost half of their division in three weeks.
 They lost a lot of medics as well.
 They got into the lines at Anzio and they set up another aid station.
 Hochadel would go out every night in a jeep and visit the various company casualty collection points and round guys up.
 He was also responsible for bringing supplies up to the front.
 They were not able to move in the day time because the Germans had perfect visibility.
 The German artillery shelling was bad and most of the fellows who were wounded in the daytime could not move.
 A lot of the guys were slaughtered because they could not be rescued during the day.
 They had a coordinated attack and they broke through.
-The 34th Infantry had cut off Route 6.
+The 34th Infantry Division had cut off Route 6.
 They had the English with them as well and the Germans retreated.
 They knew they would be surrounded eventually at Anzio.
 It took five divisions to push through Cassino.
 After Cassino they were on the attack to Rome.
 When they entered Rome people were superbly happy.
 It was wonderful.
 Above Rome they had to set up a line.
-Hochadel did have the opportunity to visit the Basilica in Vatican City.
+Hochadel visited the Basilica in Vatican City.
 After Rome, there was fighting all the way up to Northern Italy.
 They fought all the way up to Pisa.
 Hochadel was wounded in Northern Italy.
 It was one of the last offensives in Italy and they were attempting to push the Germans back through Austria.
 They were going through a mine field and a tank hit a mine which wounded Hochadel in the leg.
 Hochadel was eventually flown back to Naples.
 It was an incredible effort for Hochadel to get back to Naples.
-The mine shrapnel almost took the kneecap off of his leg.
-They were able to reattach it and it still bothers him to this day.
+The mine shrapnel almost took his kneecap off.
+They were able to reattach it but it still bothers him to this day.